enveecto/Atmega_UC/hardware/schmatics/Readme.md

 This directory contains the schematics for the ATmega328P-based microcontroller project.

 ## Files

-- `atmega328p_schematic.sch`: The original schematic file in [EAGLE](https://www.autodesk.com/products/eagle/overview) format.
-- `atmega328p_schematic.pdf`: A PDF version of the schematic for easy viewing.
+- `Schematic_atmega.pdf`: A PDF version of the schematic for easy viewing.
-- `images/`: Contains images of the schematic overview and component layout for quick reference.

 ## Viewing the Schematics